Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Methods

-To facilitate the reuse of $\boldsymbol{\theta}_{\text{src}}$, we introduce a format alignment step (Fig.~\ref{fig:framework}) that rewrites the target prompt into a canonical \texttt{system}–\texttt{user} structure.
+To derive learning signals and promote consistency, we optimize a composite objective $\mathcal{L}_\text{SC3} = \mathcal{L}_{\text{prob}} + \mathcal{L}_{\text{proc}} + \mathcal{L}_{\text{guard}}$.
+The problem level consistency term $\mathcal{L}_{\text{prob}}$ stabilizes intent under perturbations, the process level term $\mathcal{L}_{\text{proc}}$ derives self-calibrated reasoning trajectories, and the source domain guardrail $\mathcal{L}_{\text{guard}}$ regularizes adapters toward $\boldsymbol{\theta}_{\text{src}}$ to prevent long horizon drift.
+Furthermore, to facilitate the reuse of $\boldsymbol{\theta}_{\text{src}}$, we introduce a format alignment step that rewrites the target prompt into a canonical \texttt{system}–\texttt{user} structure.
 Specifically, we first retrieve the most similar source task by embedding similarity, then map the target request into the retrieved task’s canonical template: the \texttt{system} message specifies the role, output constraints, and decision protocol, while the \texttt{user} message carries the instance-specific input in a standardized slot.
-For example, a free-form user query such as ``What is the likely diagnosis?'' is rewritten into (i) a fixed System instruction, e.g., ``You are a clinical decision assistant.
-Answer by selecting exactly one option (A–D) and briefly justify,” and (ii) a User instruction that conforms to a multiple-choice format, e.g., “Given the following case description, choose the most appropriate diagnosis from {A, B, C, D}.''
-This separation bridges structural mismatches and anchors the model in a familiar interaction regime, ensuring subsequent updates are driven by task-relevant features rather than surface-level variations.